Stay in touch!

 During my early days at Asda I was working hard, but constantly haranguing the managers to give me something better, and I was simultaneously applying for countless full-time positions in more suitable jobs at other companies every day.
 I was invited to numerous interviews for full-time entry-level jobs at various places, but nothing ever came of them.
 After about a year of this merry-go-round, I was offered a supervisor role at Asda – a full-time position that also meant a change to the evening shift, which was a blessed relief having woken up at crazy-o’clock for the past 12 months straight.
 Obviously I took it, but I was still perpetually irritated about the constant rejections from my other applications and interviews.

 After 5 years, and after more than 100 interviews and 1,000s of applications, I finally got a break.
 I was offered a full-time job at Papworth hospital, working in the admin department for their Respiratory and Sleep clinic.
 My job was to transcribe voice recorded notes from doctors, and to complete data entry from patient reviews.
-It was a job that anybody with a basic grasp of English could have done – but it had taken me 5 years, countless applications and a ridiculous amount of interviews to finally get.
+It was a job that anybody with a basic grasp of English and computer literacy could have done – but it had taken me 5 years, countless applications and a ridiculous amount of interviews to finally get.
 Yet, despite being ecstatic about being handed my first real opportunity, things were about to come crashing down.

 I had been warned in the interview that the job was monotonous – and that numerous people who had accepted it hadn’t lasted more than a few months because of how tedious and repetitive it was.
 At first I didn’t think twice about the warning – I was just happy to have a job which (virtually) paid the bills and seemed to have prospects of career progression.

 However, as the weeks and months went on, I began to realise what they had meant.
 Despite my colleagues being incredibly fun, I was still sat in a chair for 8 hours a day doing a single never-changing task.
 I felt like a robot.
-And, what was worse, my wage wasn’t enough to cover my bills – in fact it was actually worse than I was being paid at Asda.
+And, what was worse, my wage wasn’t enough to cover my bills – in fact, it was actually worse than I was being paid at Asda.

 To make up for the shortfall, I decided I had to do something on the side – so I started applying for casual writing jobs in the evening.
 I eventually got an offer to write for a football website that paid £5 per article for what was basically half an hour’s work each time.
 It was actually fun and it brought in a little extra money which helped plug the gap.

 However, I was far from happy.
-I also wanted to progress in my career so I could earn a decent wage from a single, reasonably enjoyable job – and then perhaps think about starting a family with Jess, who I had met back In 2012 and moved in with in 2 years later.
+I also wanted to progress in my career so I could earn a decent wage from a single, reasonably enjoyable job – and then perhaps think about starting a family with Jess, who I had met back In 2012 and moved in with 2 years later.
 Throughout my entire life I had been led to believe that, for people with a decent education and a basic level of competence, having a reasonable job and being able to grow up into a fully-functioning adult was just a formality.
 But my real-life experience had shown that things had clearly changed since my parents’ generation.

 I was so desperate to progress in life that I took every opportunity thrown my way – a decision which eventually led to me taking on a ridiculous amount of responsibilities at one time.
 In addition to my full-time 9-5 job at Papworth, and my evening writing work, I was also studying for an NVQ in Business Administration and playing in a band during the week and at the weekends.
 I basically didn’t have any free time.
 Thanks to this, I was gradually becoming extremely unhappy, completely demotivated, and almost entirely burnt out.
 And then came the illnesses.